JCU ID are issued by the Tiber Front Office and they are used to access all library services.

 Requests for items to be placed on Reserve can be sent to reserves@johncabot.edu.

 The Library provides a broad array of instructional services to faculty and students.
-Reference services are available from Monday to Thursday from 8:00 AM to 8:30 PM, and on Friday from 8:00 AM to 5:00 PM.
+Reference services are available from Monday to Friday from 9:00 AM to 7 PM.

 The Frohring Library encourages professors to request library instruction sessions and to make use of the library staff, tools, and resources to support their classes.